-NISSAN VEHICLE IMMOBILIZER SYSTEM
+NISSAN VEHICLE IMMOBILIZER SYS-TEM

 The NISSAN Vehicle Immobilizer System will not allow the engine to start without the use of the registered Intelligent Key.
-Never leave these keys in the vehicle.
+Never leave these kevs in the vehicle.

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: